XY-Showing/AMQA/README.md

 # AMQA: Adversarial Medical Question Answering Dataset

-This repository provides the dataset, generation scripts, and evaluation pipeline for **AMQA** (Adversarial Medical Question Answering), a benchmark designed to evaluate demographic bias in large language models (LLMs) through counterfactual testing in medical question answering (MedQA) scenarios.
+This repository provides the dataset, generation scripts, and visualization script for **AMQA** (Adversarial Medical Question Answering), a benchmark designed to evaluate demographic bias of large language models (LLMs) in medical question answering (MedQA) scenarios.

 ---